AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

 * In order to update the base and subwagon configuration with the latest version of the workflow, click on the button `↻ sync` in _Configuration_.
 By synchronizing the configuration, the parameters which no longer belong to the workflow will be removed, and the values of the wagon's _Base_ will be updated as well if they have not been modified by the user.

 * <a name="wagonderived"></a>In _Derived Data_ the tables which are produced by the task are displayed.
 If activated, these are saved to the output if the train is run as a derived data production.
+The produced derived data can be made available by the operators and serve as input for subsequent trains.
+Note that derived data train do not submit automatically and may need additional approval.
+If in doubt, please seek advise before enabling derived data tables in your wagon configuration.

 * In order to update the derived data configuration with the latest version of the workflow, click on the button `↻ sync` in _Derived data_.
 By synchronizing the derived data, the tables which no longer belong to the workflow will be removed, and the values of the tables will be updated.